Pregnancy Hospital Bag Checklist

 Although I did NOT have a birth plan- many moms are more comfortable having one.
 They can be your guiding star when everything goes to shit and you’re wondering what the heck happened.

-What To Pack In Hospital Bag For Baby
+Hospital Bag Checklist For Baby

 The hospital does supply diapers.
 Sometimes you run out in the middle of the night and you really don’t feel like calling the nurse.
 So I like to bring a small pack of my own just in case!
-These are hypoallergenic and unscented which eases my mind because of how sensitive a newborns skin is.

 You can look into what your hospital will supply.
 For ours, it was wetting down a huge cloth in the sink and using that for a wipe.
 I didn’t really care for that since a pack of wipes is much easier to work with and it’s relatively small and easy to pack.